 2. Problem Solving Style

-Focuses on problem-solving behaviors, approaching complex issues logically, seeking out in-depth analysis, producing and embracing new or creative ideas.
+Focuses on problem-solving behaviours, approaching complex issues logically, seeking out in-depth analysis, producing and embracing new or creative ideas.

 Taking on challenges, keeping focused on goals in the face of obstacles, and completing tasks.